Panda260/StreamDeck-JellyfinBridge/README.md

 All helper entities must already exist in Home Assistant (for example as `counter` or `input_number` helpers).
 The bridge simply sets their `state` value.

 ZFS metrics are optional.
-When `ENABLE_ZFS` is `true`, the container must be able to run `zpool list` for the specified pool (e.g., by mounting `/sbin/zpool` and `/dev/zfs` read-only or by providing a ZFS exporter endpoint inside the container).
+When `ENABLE_ZFS` is `true`, the container must be able to run `zpool list` for the specified pool (e.g., by mounting your host's `zpool` binary and `/dev/zfs` read-only or by providing a ZFS exporter endpoint inside the container).
 Pool capacity is reported with three decimal places.
+The path to the `zpool` binary varies by distro—`command -v zpool` on the host often returns `/usr/sbin/zpool`; use that path in the bind mount instead of `/sbin/zpool` if needed.

 ## Running locally